Estuary

 USE ROLE SECURITYADMIN; CREATE ROLE SYNCOUT; CREATE USER TCRMSYNC PASSWORD = '<your password>' LOGIN_NAME = 'TCRMSYNC' DISPLAY_NAME = 'TCRMSYNC' DEFAULT_ROLE = SYNCOUT DEFAULT_WAREHOUSE = 'SYNC_WH' DEFAULT_NAMESPACE = 'SFDC_DB.PUBLIC' MUST_CHANGE_PASSWORD = TRUE; GRANT ROLE SYNCOUT TO USER TCRMSYNC; USE ROLE SYSADMIN; CREATE OR REPLACE WAREHOUSE SYNC_WH WITH WAREHOUSE_SIZE = 'XSMALL' AUTO_SUSPEND = 60 INITIALLY_SUSPENDED = TRUE AUTO_RESUME = TRUE; GRANT ALL ON WAREHOUSE SYNC_WH TO ROLE SYNCOUT; CREATE DATABASE SYNC_DB; CREATE SCHEMA SYNC_DB.SYNCOUT; GRANT USAGE ON DATABASE SYNC_DB TO ROLE SYNCOUT; GRANT USAGE, CREATE TABLE, CREATE STAGE ON SCHEMA SYNC_DB.SYNCOUT TO ROLE SYNCOUT; GRANT SELECT, INSERT, UPDATE, DELETE, TRUNCATE ON FUTURE TABLES IN SCHEMA SYNC_DB.SYNCOUT TO ROLE SYNCOUT;

-Step 2: Enable Sync Out in Salesforce
+Step 2: Enabling Sync Out for Salesforce Objects

 Firstly, you have to enable Sync Out connection in Salesforce.
 Go to Setup > Analytics > Settings and check the Enable Data Sync and Connections and Enable Snowflake output connection checkbox.